 Thinking about trying your hand at a bit of temporary retail?
 Check out our top three tips for a successful pop-up store:

 1. Location, Location, Location: Make sure there’s plenty of foot traffic around your potential pop-up store and the local demographic is likely to be interested in your brand.
 The best locations tend to be in vacant retailing spaces, but do your research and make sure the landlord is open to a temporary lease arrangement.

 2. Get Your Payments Sorted: With New Zealand being the eftpos nation that it is, choosing not to accept electronic payments could mean losing out on potential customers.
-Opt for the flexibility of a short term eftpos rental - perfect for the short life of the ‘pop-up’ store, or to cover the seasonal needs of food trucks.
-Choose a portable eftpos terminal, like the WiFi and GPRS capable VX 680, to solve connectivity woes.
+Opt for the flexibility of a short-term EFTPOS rental – perfect for the short life of the ‘pop-up’ store, or to cover the seasonal needs of food trucks.
+Choose a portable EFTPOS terminal with WiFi or GPRS to solve connectivity woes.

-3. Leverage Social Media: Make sure you take advantage of a little free advertising!
-Before your store or food truck is up and running connect with potential customers on Twitter and Facebook to create a buzz.
-Once you’re in business, watch out for your customers posting about you.
+3. Leverage Social Media: Make sure you take advantage of social media to get the word out!
+Before your store or food truck is up and running connect with potential customers on Facebook to create a buzz.
+Once you’re in business, watch out for your customers posting about you and be sure to share and retweet.
 Use any print collateral to get your social media accounts out there and connect with customers.
-Keep your customers informed about what’s happening in-store and make sure they all know when your close date is, and where/when you’ll next pop up.
+Keep your new loyal customers informed about what’s happening in-store and make sure they all know when your close date is, and where/when you’ll next pop up.